What’s the Hook?

 Once you have your logline, you’ll have a steady and unerring guide through the whole process of writing your script.
 And you’ll also have the key to selling your script once it’s done.

-Over the two-night “What’s the Hook?” workshop, you’ll create a strong logline, turning your idea into a road map that you can follow straight through to success.
+Now you have the opportunity to work with Jeff Arch, screenwriter of the blockbuster Sleepless in Seattle, to create a strong logline, turning your idea into a road map that you can follow straight through to success.

 Here’s how the course will unfold:

 In this workshop, you’ll learn what constitutes a solid workable logline, with lots of back-and-forth discussion and feedback to write a logline that has a memorable hook.